mattmuroya/calculator_test_selenium/README.md

 ```
 calculator_test_selenium/
 ├─ pages/
-│  ├─ calculator.py
+│  ├─ calculator_page.py
 │  ├─ page_2.py
 │  └─ page_3.py
+├─ tests/
+│  ├─ calculator_tests.py
+│  ├─ page_2.py
+│  └─ page_3.py
 ├─ utils/
 │  ├─ output_py
 │  ├─ test_runner.py
 │  └─ webdriver.py
-├─ test_calculator.py
-├─ test_suite_2.py
-└─ test_suite_3.py
+└─ main.py
 ```

+### `main.py`

+`main.py` is the main test execution script.
+This file defines which test suites (and which tests cases from each of those suites) are run.
+This file also defines the parameter groups (data sets) to be run with each test case.
+Each test case will execute once for every parameter group defined for it in the `execute_tests` block in this file.

 ### Pages

-Each file in the `pages` directory contains a class representing a web page to be tested.
-The class contains all of the element locators and interaction methods (WebDriver calls) for that page.
-The actual test scripts will call these methods to interact with elements on the webpage.
+Each file in the `pages` directory contains an object class that represents a web page to be tested.
+The class contains all of the individual element locators and interaction methods (WebDriver calls) for that page.

-The sample page file `calculator.py` contains the `CalculatorPage` class which represents
+The sample page file `calculator_page.py` contains the `CalculatorPage` class which represents
 [this online calculator application](https://testsheepnz.github.io/BasicCalculator.html).
 It contains methods for loading the url, entering values into the number fields, executing calculations, retrieving the contents of the result field, and reading the error message banner.

-As your application/test suite grows, you can add new pages to the directory and define new element locators/interaction methods for existing pages.
+You can add new pages to the directory and define new element locators/interaction methods for existing pages.

-### Test Suites
+### Tests

-Test suite files contain the actual test scripts and are placed in the root directory.
-Each test suite imports one or more page object classes from the `pages` directory, then uses the interaction methods from that page to define the test cases.
-Each test case can be executed multiple times with different browsers and/or parameters (defined at the bottom file).
+Each file in the `tests` directory contains an object class that represents a test suite comprising related test case definitions (methods).
+Each test suite imports one or more page object classes from the `pages` directory, and the test case definitions use methods from the page object to script out the actual test steps.

-The sample test suite `test_calculator.py` imports the `CalculatorPage` page and defines just one test `test_calculator_operations`.
-To include a test definition in the actual script execution, add it to the `execute_tests` block at the bottom of the page along with one or more groups of parameters to run with that test.
-When you execute `test_calculator.py`, the script runs each test for every group of parameters associated with it.
+The sample test suite `calculator_tests.py` imports the `CalculatorPage` class and uses the page interaction methods to define the one test `test_operations` test case definition.

+You can reuse the page interaction methods to create new test cases and modify the existing tests.

 ### Utils